anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 <p align="center"><b>Figure 1-1:</b> Kubernetes Architecture for NFV</p>

 ### A note on virtualised and containerised workloads
-It is highly likely that a single VNFM will be managing applications (or components) that are virtualised (i.e. running in VMs) and applications (or components) that are containerised (i.e. running in containers), at the same time.
+It is possible that a single VNFM will be managing applications (or components) that are virtualised (i.e. running in VMs) and applications (or components) that are containerised (i.e. running in containers), at the same time.
 There are different approaches to achieving this:
 1. Application manager (EMS, VNFM) uses both IaaS (VIM) API and Kubernetes API - the former for VM based workloads, the latter for containerised workloads.
 2. Application manager (EMS, VNFM) uses just the Kubernetes API for both VM-based and container-based workloads, with the Kubernetes PaaS managing the lifecycle of VMs using on of the following methods:
     a) Kubernetes interacts with IaaS/VIM API (Cluster API model)